d-dimos/multimedia_ntua/README.md

 This repository hosts the **semester project** of the Multimedia Technology course held by ECE NTUA during the Winter 2021-2022.

-The project was to implement the Hangman Game in Java.
+The project's objective was to implement the Hangman Game in Java.